Grants Bureau Programs

 State Highway Traffic Safety Section

 The Montana Highway Traffic Safety Section administers federal grant monies for safety programs aimed at reducing deaths, injuries, and property losses resulting from traffic crashes.

-Some of these grants cover administration costs such as increased overtime patrols for law enforcement agencies and the cost to purchase new law enforcement equipment.
+Some of these grants cover administration costs such as increased overtime patrols for law enforcement agencies.
 Others cover the production and delivery of educational programs.